 - Publish complete (PUBCOMP)

-After the publisher sends the message to the broker (including a unique PacketID value and the QoS set to 2), the broker answers with a PUBREC command (using the same PacketID) to confirm the message receipt by the publisher.
-Once the publisher gets the PUBREC packet, it deletes the initial publish message while keeping the PacketID and the PUBREC packet.
+After the sender (a publisher or an MQTT broker) sends the message (including a unique PacketID value and the QoS set to 2) to the receiver (an MQTT broker or a subscriber), the receiver answers with a PUBREC command (using the same PacketID) to confirm the receipt of the Publish packet.
+Once the sender gets the PUBREC packet, it deletes the initial publish message while keeping the PacketID and the PUBREC packet.

-The publisher sends a PUBREL message to the broker to confirm the receipt of the PUBREC message the former received from it.
-In the end, the broker sends a PUBCOMP message with the PacketID of the initially published message to the publisher, indicating that the message delivery has been successful.
+The sender then sends a PUBREL message to the receiver to confirm the receipt of the PUBREC message the former received from it.
+In the end, the receiver sends a PUBCOMP message with the PacketID of the initially published message to the sender, indicating that the message delivery has been successful.

 The broker processes packets cyclically, forwarding the PUBLISH command for each data packet and then waiting for the PUBREC response to arrive from all subscribers.
 Once all subscribers have replied with a PUBREC, the broker removes the message stored in the inflight message queue.
 After that, it informs the subscribers of this with a PUBREL.